AnuragB2004/ICDEC-2024-Challenge-on-Vehicle-Detection-in-Various-Weather-Conditions/README.md

 ## Acknowledgements
 We acknowledge the use of the YOLOv5 repository and its contributors for providing the base code and model for this project.

----

-For detailed information, please refer to the [project report](./ICDEC_Report.pdf).